 - Configure the Purchase element to track if your contacts completed the purchase.
 Click the element.
 This will open the Copy JavaScrip Code popup.
 The next step depends on the integration method you use:

 - for JavaScrip, click Copy code to copy the snippet to the clipboard and close the window.
 (At this point it’s best to save it to a temporary document in case you copy something else to the clipboard).
 Under Properties, enter the URL of the post-purchase thank-you page.
 Note: Once you’re done configuring the template, you’ll need to copy the snippet to your website’s management system or insert it directly into the HTML source code.

 - for API, close the popup and select API as the integration method.
 Then, use the drop-downs to specify the purchase you want to track.

-2. In the Dynamic filter element, select “Use an existing contact” and then select the segment you saved based on the “first-time buyer” tag.
+- In the Dynamic filter element, select a saved segment or create new targeted segment based on the “first-time buyer” tag.

 Targeting first-time buyers

 The filter used in this part of the workflow first checks if people who enter it are returning customers.
 If they aren’t, these customers are given a tag that distinguishes them as first-time customers and then they’re sent a targeted message.